Nahuel88Ar/Cells-Detection-/README.md

 ## Usage:

-To run the cell counter, the user can easily input the following code in the terminal.
+To run the cell counter, the user can easily input the following codes in the terminal:ELIPSIS, LABEL AND BATCH.
+First we see a start point for 3 scripts.

+**Introduction**

 **Require arguments**: